Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "after","string","A conversation ID36 as a pagination cursor.
    Pass the last ID36 in `conversationIds` to get the next page."
    "limit","integer","The number of results to retrieve."
-   "state","The mailbox in which to retrieve conversations for.
+   "state","string","The mailbox in which to retrieve conversations for.
 If not specified, defaults to `all`.

    One of: `all`, `inbox`, `new`, `inprogress`, `archived`, `appeals`, `join_requests`, `highlighted`, `mod`, `notifications`, `default`, `filtered`.